Disk II: Disk II

 The Disk II was very successful for Apple, being the cheapest floppy disk system ever sold up to that point and immensely profitable for the company, in addition to having nearly 20% more storage space than standard FM drives.
 For a while, the only direct competitor in the microcomputer industry was the TRS-80 Model I, which had used only standard FM storage for 85k.
-Both the Atari 8-bit and Commodore 64's disk drives' throughputs were much slower than the Disk II's 15 KB/s, seriously affecting their ability to compete in the business market.
+The Atari 8-bit computer's disk drives' throughputs were much slower than the Disk II's 15 KB/s, seriously affecting their ability to compete in the business market.
 However, the advantage of Wozniak's design was somewhat nullified when the cost of double-density MFM controllers dropped only a year after the Disk II's introduction.

 The initial Disk II drives (A2M0003) were modifications of the Shugart SA-400, which was the first commercially available 5 1/4-inch diskette drive.
 Apple purchased only the bare drive mechanisms without the standard SA-400 controller board, replaced it with Wozniak's board design, and then stamped the Apple rainbow logo onto the faceplate.
 Early production at Apple was handled by two people, and they assembled 30 drives a day.
 By 1982, Apple switched to Alps drives for cost reasons.

-Normal storage capacity per disk side was 113.75 KB with Apple DOS 3.2.1 and earlier (256 bytes per sector, 13 sectors per track, 35 tracks per side), or 140 KB with DOS 3.3 and ProDOS (256 bytes per sector, 16 sectors per track, 35 tracks per side).
+Normal storage capacity per disk side was 113.75 KiB with Apple DOS 3.2.1 and earlier (256 bytes per sector, 13 sectors per track, 35 tracks per side), or 140 KiB with DOS 3.3 and ProDOS (256 bytes per sector, 16 sectors per track, 35 tracks per side).
 The 16-sector hardware upgrade introduced in 1980 for use with DOS 3.3 modified only the controller card firmware to use a more efficient GCR code called "6 and 2 encoding".
 Neither the drive itself nor the physical bit density was changed.
 This update had the disadvantage of not automatically booting older 13 sector Apple II software.

+The stock SA-400 drives had a head load solenoid that would lift the read/write heads from contact with the disk when it was not being accessed; this was a feature inherited from 8" drives which had a continuously-running stepper motor powered off the A/C line, causing the disk to be rotating nonstop as long as the drive door was closed.
+Wozniak decided this was unnecessary as the SA-400 mechanism did not operate the motor except during disk access and there was minimal risk of wear to the disk media.
+As the Disk II proved that head load solenoids were not needed on 5.25" drives, most drive manufacturers subsequently omitted them.